flaf/debian-pkg-ethercalc/README.md

 ## Install the environment to build the package

-These commands should be launched only once:
+These commands should be launched only once (as root):

 ```sh
 apt-get update && apt-get install -y git ca-certificates openssl make